 Slight variations in grains, spices, and preparation methods all have a big effect on how coconut rice will turn out.
-While Jasmine provides aromatic notes, white rice recipes have a neutral base.
+While Jasmine provides aromatic notes, long grain rice recipes have a neutral base.

 Savory: Cooked with that coconut milk reduction, arroz con coco is a savory Latin American dish, often served with seafood or meat.

 Sweet: Boiled in coconut milk, sweet rice has a stronger, sweeter flavor.
 Double down on those sweet notes by topping your rice creation with fresh fruit or coconut cream like in this traditional Mango Sticky Rice.